weberph/Fallout4-PipBoy/README.md

 # Fallout4-PipBoy
-Use TCP communication mechanism from PipBoy Android/iOS app with .NET
+Library to use the TCP communication mechanism/protocol from PipBoy Android/iOS app with .NET

 ### Update 20.11.2015
 The game state can be tracked with the `GameStateReader` class and accessed via a dynamic object: